dyozie/pivotal-hd-docs/content/introduction/overview.md

 Overview
 -------
 The new era of business intelligence is here with Big data.
+New tecnologies or techniques are being used every day to process BigData faster, cheaper and in efficient way.
+Enterprises, Governament will be the biggest consumers of BigData technologies, as they figure out innovative ways to provide the same quality of service cheaper, faster and better.
 Big data is being generated continuously from various different sources.
 The examples of big data sources include Web logs, RFID and sensor data, social networks, Internet search indexing, call detail records, military surveillance, and complex data in astronomic, bio/geo chemical, genomics, and atmospheric sciences.
 The volume of Big Data is creating challenges in capturing, storing, searching, sharing, analysis, and visualization of the data.
+Hadoop is becoming the defacto standard for processing big data.
+A number of vendors are distributing Hadoop along with extensions to Hadoop.
+Pivotal HD is an Apache Hadoop distribution with powerful extensions like Massiively Parallel processing technology, making process og BigData faster and easier.

 About Pivotal HD
 ----------------